sakjdas/Intro2Ros_Quadruped_Project/README.md

 run source devel/setup.bash

-we have two differnent cases, so we still need two terminals
+we have two differnent cases, so we still need two terminals.

 step1:
 run the following command in the first terminal to start the simulation environment, perception pipeline and the visualization tool rviz: